abajwa-hw/ambari-workshops/blueprints-demo-security.md

 kinit admin/admin
 ```

+#### Setup Ambari/LDAP sync and enable kerberos on the cluster using Ambari security wizard

 -  Now we will setup LDAP sync and kerberos using steps from [official doc](http://docs.hortonworks.com/HDPDocuments/Ambari-2.0.0.0/Ambari_Doc_Suite/Ambari_Security_v20.pdf)

 - First setup sync Ambari with LDAP